Keeping Playgrounds Safe

-Many school playground injuries can be prevented, but it takes effort by everyone involved with the playground—from the designer to the owner to the user of the play equipment.
+Many school and early childhood playground injuries can be prevented, but it takes effort by everyone involved with the playground—from the designer to the owner to the user of the play equipment.
 Through industry leading design engineering and quality materials, we emphasize safety and durability while creating innovative and fun environments.

-Consider these important safety factors when designing a school playground:
+Consider these important safety factors when designing a playground:

 - Age-appropriateness of sites and play equipment.
 The Consumer Products Safety Commission (CPSC) recommends separate play areas for kids ages 6 to 23 months, 2- to 5-year-olds and school-age children ages 5 to 12.
 Consider designing separate play areas to accommodate the different dimensions, skills and play styles of the age groups visiting your playground.

 - Environmental conditions.
 The play area should be adequately shaded to protect against sun exposure, well-drained, visible from nearby paths, away from automobile and bicycle traffic, and separated from water or other natural hazards.